Lova233/vsClass/README.md

 # AUTOCLASS extension for <3 VSCode

-Auto class is a VS code extension that aim to siplify the transcription of style sheet starting from html pages.
+Auto class is a VS code extension that aim to generate style rules from HTML docs.

 ## Features